All Products

 1. Log on to the PolarDB console.

-2. In the upper-left corner of the Clusters page, select the region in which the cluster that you want to manage is deployed.
+2. In the upper-left corner of the Clusters page, select the region where your cluster is deployed.

-3. Find the cluster and click the cluster ID.
+3. Find the cluster and click its cluster ID.

 4. In the left-side navigation pane, choose Settings and Management > Security.

-5. On the SSL Settings tab, select the primary or cluster endpoint that you want the custom certificate to protect, and turn on SSL Status or click Configure Database Certificate to enable SSL.
+5. On the SSL Settings tab, select the primary endpoint or cluster endpoint to protect, and turn on SSL Status or click Configure Database Certificate.

-6. In the Configure Database Certificate dialog box, select Custom Certificate, configure the server certificate and private key parameters, and then click OK.
+6. In the Configure Database Certificate dialog box, select Custom Certificate and fill in the following fields:

 image.png

-You can connect to a PolarDB for PostgreSQL (Compatible with Oracle) over SSL.
-For more information, see Connect to a PolarDB for PostgreSQL (Compatible with Oracle) over SSL.
+Point sslrootcert to the ca.crt file created earlier.
+For detailed instructions, see Connect to a PolarDB for PostgreSQL (Compatible with Oracle) cluster over SSL.